 The management measures were evaluated and rated in Table 3-1 for their potential to accomplish planning objectives given project constraints: 0 = does not meet criteria, 1 = partially meets criteria, and 2 = fully meets criteria.
-If the total rating equals a number greater than 8, the measure partially meets, at least, over half of the objectives and constraints and is carried forward for further analysis.
+If the total rating equals a number greater than 8, the measure partially meets, at least, over half of the objectives and constraints, and is carried forward for further analysis.
 If the total rating is equal to or less than 8, the measure is not considered further.
 The final total rating should not be inferred to be a ranking of measures against one another.
-A measure's rating is only an indication of how likely it is to meet objectives given constraints and therefore carried forward or not.
+A measure's rating is only an indication of how likely it is to meet objectives given constraints, and therefore whether it is carried forward or not.

 Management measures for the South Ponte Vedra Beach and Vilano Beach reaches were jointly screened due to their similarities and proximity to one another.
-The only significant difference between the reaches is the presence of the Coastal Barrier Resources Act (CBRA) zone in the Vilano Beach reach.
-Federal law constrains Federal participation in a CBRA zone.
+The only significant difference between the reaches is the presence of the Coastal Barrier Resources System (CBRS) unit in the Vilano Beach reach.
+Federal law constrains Federal participation in a CBRS unit.
 Total ratings in Table 3-1 were significantly high or low enough that separate evaluation of the reaches was not required.
 The only exception was evaluation of S-8 (Nearshore Placement).
-Presence of the CBRA zone caused this measure to not be carried forward for the Vilano Beach reach.
-However, the measure was carried forward for the South Ponte Vedra reach where no CBRA zone exists.
+Presence of the CBRS unit caused this measure to not be carried forward for the Vilano Beach reach.
+However, the measure was carried forward for the South Ponte Vedra reach where no CBRS unit exists.

-Table 3-1: Preliminary screening matrix.
+Table 3-1.
+Preliminary screening matrix.